iamkag/Twitter-API/README.md

-Here's an updated `README.md` without using the `thsai` name.
-This README template provides clear setup instructions and usage guidance for a generic Twitter API integration.

----

 # Twitter API Integration

 Welcome to the Twitter API Integration project!
 This Python-based interface simplifies interactions with the Twitter API, providing easy access to Twitter data for analysis and management.